 How to Decide on a Sub-specialty in Cardiology?

 One of the greatest challenges that aspiring physicians face during their residency training is deciding on a sub-specialty.
 It is recommended to get a clear idea about each sub-specialty to make a well-informed decision.
 Cardiology is one of the most demanding and rapidly-developing medical fields that offer different sub-specialties to choose from.

 From nuclear cardiology to interventional cardiology, echocardiology to electrophysiology, preventive cardiology to computed tomography, transplant cardiology to pediatric cardiology, there are a plethora of options available for medical school graduates to choose from.
-It is important to know the pros and cons of each sub-specialty prior to deciding.
+It is important to know the pros and cons of each sub-specialty before deciding.

 To help future cardiologists make the right decision, here are some important details about each sub-specialty in cardiology.

-Cardiothoracic surgery is one of the most challenging and rewarding medical fields that involves surgical treatment of chest (thorax), heart and lungs.
-Being a cardiothoracic surgeon, you will be responsible for diagnosing, treating and performing different kinds of surgery, including coronary artery bypass surgery, surgery for lung cancer, key-hole thoracic surgery, chest-wall deformities, heart valve surgery, aortic surgery and more.
+Cardiothoracic surgery is one of the most challenging and rewarding medical fields that involves surgical treatment of the chest (thorax), heart, and lungs.
+Being a cardiothoracic surgeon, you will be responsible for diagnosing, treating, and performing different kinds of surgery, including coronary artery bypass surgery, surgery for lung cancer, key-hole thoracic surgery, chest-wall deformities, heart valve surgery, aortic surgery, and more.

 Clinical cardiologists are responsible for diagnosing and managing different cardiovascular disorders.
 They diagnose heart conditions by analyzing cardiac tests and then prescribing medications to treat the problem.
 However, they don’t perform surgical procedures as cardiac surgeons do.